 The day before T-day I met all the other amazing speakers at our tech rehearsal, on-site.
 We were all excited and expectant for the big night.
 It was an amazing feeling standing in the centre of the red dot, looking past the bright lights, out into a huge dark auditorium.
 I was third up and enjoyed testing out the crowd interaction, even just with the dozen people scattered around the room.
 We visited the backstage areas, the green room spaces, make up room and changing facilities.

-On T-day after a morning practise session, going over my opening and closing with my coach at our B and B, I went for a walk in the woods (got somewhat lost in fact, which was rather stressful, but managed to find my way back out after some extra twists and turns!)
+On T-day after a morning practise session, going over my opening and closing with my coach, I went for a walk in the woods (got somewhat lost in fact, which was rather stressful, but managed to find my way back out after some extra twists and turns!)
 We had lunch and then set my alarm so I could have a 45 minute lie down.
 This was a great way to re-charge and get centred.
 I then brewed up some throat rescue herbal tea, which is not only delicious but also great for the vocal chords.

 One hour out from the start I did my make-up with my favourite Ed Sheeran songs playing, which reminded me of being home with my family and made me feel more relaxed.
 I kept reminding myself that my stomach was doing flips because I was excited and that I felt amazing.
 Part of my brain believed this.

 Just before I went on stage I planned to do a vocal warm up routine, arm stretches, to hold Amy Cuddy‘s power pose and just focus on being present.
 Although not everything went quite as expected, having these routines in mind in advance helped me stay focused rather than getting too caught up in everyone’s nervous energy (my own was enough to deal with!)

 7 – Expect The Unexpected